Meet the Parents: Rating

 Greg Glienna did not come up with the surname Focker; Greg's character in the original film did not have a last name.
 The name was written into the script after Jim Carrey came up with the idea for the Focker surname during a creative session held before he abandoned the project.
 Once Meet the Parents was submitted for rating evaluation, the Motion Picture Association of America (MPAA) questioned the surname Focker as possibly an expletive and, due to the repetitiveness of the surname throughout the film, it was in danger of being rated R according to the Motion Picture Association of America film rating system.
 The filmmakers were asked if they had made up the name or if they can prove that such a name exists.
-The studio submitted to the MPAA a list of real people with the surname Focker which ensured that the film retained a PG-13 rating.
+The studio submitted to the MPAA a list of real people with the surname Focker, which ensured that the film retained a PG-13 rating.

 Release

 Theatrical run

 Meet the Parents had its theatrical release in the United States and Canada on October 6, 2000.
 Distributed domestically by Universal Studios, it had an advertising budget of $33.9 million.
 It quickly proved to be a financial success, taking in $28.6 million during its opening weekend and averaging $10,950 per theater in a total of 2,614 theaters.
 It finished as the top-grossing film for the weekend of October 6–8, beating the second-placed Remember the Titans by a margin of more than $9 million and bringing in more than four times the gross of Get Carter, the next highest-grossing film released that weekend.
-Its opening-weekend gross was the highest for any film ever released in the month of October, surpassing Antz, as well as marking the highest opening weekend gross for a film starring Robert De Niro and Ben Stiller, beating Analyze This and The Cable Guy, respectively.
+Its opening-weekend gross was the highest for any film ever released in the month of October, surpassing Antz, as well as marking the highest opening weekend gross for a film starring Robert De Niro and Ben Stiller, beating out Analyze This and The Cable Guy, respectively.
 The film's October opening weekend record would be surpassed by Red Dragon in 2002.

 Its gross for the second week of release dropped by 26% to $21.1 million, which kept it at number one at the US box office, beating Remember the Titans by a margin of more than $8 million.
 By the end of the second week of release, it had grossed more than $58 million, surpassing its production budget of $55 million.
 It spent its first four weeks of theatrical release as the highest-grossing film at the US box office, making it the first film to accomplish the feat since The Sixth Sense in 1999.
 This was also one of two films in 2000 to top the box office for four weekends; the other being another Universal film, How the Grinch Stole Christmas.
 It was displaced from number one during the November 3–5 weekend by the newly released Charlie's Angels, but ahead of The Legend of Bagger Vance, another new release that debuted at number three.
 It remained in the top 10 grossing films until its eleventh week.